onlyVishesh/rag-based-chatbot/README.md

 ## 📝 License

-This project is for educational and prototype purposes.
+This project is for educational and purposes.
 Feel free to modify and extend for your needs.

 ---